 All students will be assigned individual lockers at the beginning of the school year.
-There will be a \$5.00 leasing fee associated with locker assignments.
+There will be a \$8.00 leasing fee associated with locker assignments.
 You are responsible for the locker assigned to you.
 Use the locker for the storage of books and equipment.
 Students will not use any other lock other than the one assigned to them.
 It is your responsibility to see that your lock is kept secure at all times.
-REFRAIN FROM SHARING LOCKERS OR GIVING YOUR LOCKER COMBINATION TO OTHERS.
+If your lock is found unlocked you may be disciplined for not following this safety expectation.
+STUDENTS CANNOT SHARE LOCKERS OR GIVE THEIR LOCKER COMBINATION TO OTHERS.
 The school is not responsible for loss or theft of items from lockers.
 The school reserves the right to search lockers on suspicion of a threat to the health and safety of students, drug or weapon possession, or other violation of criminal law or Gaston County School policy.